mattpocock/xstate-catalogue/README.md

 ### Contributing a new machine

-1. Run `yarn generate` to generate the boilerplate for a new machine
+1. Run `yarn generate` to generate the boilerplate for a new machine.
-2. Add an entry to `lib/metadata.ts` to add a title/icon/target version.
+2. Follow the instructions in the CLI.
+3. Just like that, you can start editing the files and write a new machine.